floating-ui/floating-ui/README.md

 The whole code base is written in ES2015 and its features are automatically tested on real browsers thank to [SauceLabs](https://saucelabs.com/) and [TravisCI](travis-ci.org).

 Popper.js has zero dependencies.
 No jQuery, no LoDash, nothing.
-It's used by big companies like [Microsoft in WebClipper](https://github.com/OneNoteDev/WebClipper) and [Atlassian in AtlasKit](https://aui-cdn.atlassian.com/atlaskit/registry/).
+It's used by big companies like [Twitter in Bootstrap v4](https://getbootstrap.com/), [Microsoft in WebClipper](https://github.com/OneNoteDev/WebClipper) and [Atlassian in AtlasKit](https://aui-cdn.atlassian.com/atlaskit/registry/).

 ### Popper.js